swan-07/macroecon-game/README.md

 //todo: add crown to player character (left)
 //todo: add prompts
-///todo: have the other players bounce in from right fiscal and monetary systems so you can do taxes open market operations etc etc and you have stats like mps which allows you to calculate money mulitplier and you get little states like how your gdp cpi unemployment inflation and you also have like an inequality indicator. you just get prompts and over ten days you try to grow your economy as best you can -->
+///todo: have the other players bounce in from right fiscal and monetary systems so you can do taxes open market operations etc etc and you have stats like mps which allows you to calculate money mulitplier and you get little states like how your gdp cpi unemployment inflation and you also have like an inequality indicator. you just get prompts and over ten days you try to grow your economy as best you can game end
+-->

 🎮 Game Overview
 Crown & Coin: A Kingdom's Economy